Calculating universal credit

 Standard allowance element

-This is an amount given for each child but it is usually only given for two children however there are exceptions to this.
+This is an amount given for each child but it is usually only given for two children but there are exceptions to this.

 If you already receive universal credit for more than two children, born on or after 6 April 2017, you will continue to get it for all of them for as long as they remain your responsibility.
 If you have two or more children born after 6 April 2017 then have another child, you will not get universal credit for the new baby.